 A few quality brands are Ready Seal, Cutek, and SuperDeck.
 We don’t have any preferences on brand, but we do have preferences on the type of stain.

-We suggest using a semi-transparent stain for a cedar or redwood fence, as it will offer protection and allow the wood grain to shine.
+We suggest using a semi-transparent stain for a cedar or redwood fence, as it will offer UV protection while allowing the wood grain to shine.
 Semi-transparent stain is suitable for a pressure-treated wood fence too.
 But pressure-treated wood is not known for its beauty.
-Most people choose pressure-treated wood for its durability, with plans to hide its look with stain.
+Most people choose pressure-treated wood for its price, with plans to hide its look with stain.
 If that’s your intention, you may want to use a solid stain instead.

 Oil or Water?